 To update your Juno, you need to follow the two steps – update both Atom packages and Julia packages, each of which constitutes a part of Juno.

-First, close all the Atom windows.
+First, close all instances of the Atom application.

 And then type the following command into your terminal (e.g.

 cmd on Windows or the Terminal App on MacOS):